BenjaminOyarzun17/ProcessProphet/user-manual/user_manual.md

 adding a unique start and end activity

 ### Train Neural Network
 You can run predictions either with an already trained neural network model, or you can train a new neural network.
-To import a nn-model, you need to place the `.pt` file into the `models` subdirectory
+To import a nn-model, you need to place the `.pt` file into the `models` subdirectory, alongside the `.pt.json` file that contains hyperparameters used for training that model.
 ```
 projects/
 └── project_name/